sreuland/todo_challenge/README.md

 The Todo Task Entity is accessible through the API provided as an HTTP service on port 8081 - http://localhost:8081/api/tasks

-API Docs for all of Todo API are located at http://localhost:8081/swagger-ui.html
+API Docs and Interactive Console for Todo API are located at http://localhost:8081/swagger-ui.html

 ## Development
 This is a Java project and requires you have a Java JDK 1.11 or higher installed and